ritikkumar31/AuthentiVision-Detector/README.md

-# DeepFake Detection - Simplified!
+# AuthentiVision Detector - Simplified!
 DeepFake Detection Web-App 🖥 using Deep Learning(ResNext and LSTM), Flask and ReactJs where you can predict whether a video is FAKE Or REAL along with the confidence ratio.

 ## Explanation of the Project